Grace Road Church: Investigations, allegations of abuse and arrests

 Footage has emerged of the Church's followers forcibly slapping each other, supposedly to beat the Devil out of each other.
 In a documentary aired in South Korea, testimony of ex-church members detailed allegations of physical abuse and overwork.
 Pastor Shin Ok-ju and other members would surround individuals and beat them.

-In 2014, Shin was sued for $6 million by a man with schizophrenia, who alleged that she oversaw an attempt to cure him of his mental illness with prayer.
+In 2014, Shin was sued for $6 million by a man with schizophrenia who alleged that she oversaw an attempt to cure him of his mental illness with prayer.
 The lawsuit alleged that she supervised the religious cleansing of the defendant by binding him with duct tape, and depriving him of his medication for 10 days, ultimately causing him to lose his leg due to gangrene.

 Three of its members were arrested after arriving at Incheon Airport in Seoul in July 2018.
-In August 2018, investigations into the group, after the arrest of the group's founder, included allegations of incarceration, assault, and the exploitation of foreign currency, were continued by Korean Police.
+In August 2018, investigations into the group after the arrest of the group's founder, including allegations of incarceration, assault, and the exploitation of foreign currency, were continued by Korean police.
 The church headquarters in Navua were raided on 14 August by Korean police, the Department of Immigration, and Fijian police.
 After the raid followers of the church were offered consular assistance.

 On 30 July 2019, it was announced that Shin was found guilty and sentenced to six years' imprisonment.
 Following the announcement, cult members were angry and shouted requests for the victim's 'false' statements to be thrown out.
+During the appeal, Shin faced strong protests from victims as she repeatedly presented the unfounded argument that she did not use the "ta-jak-ma-dang" as a means of controlling church members.
+In the appeals trial, the sentence was reduced to 4 years and 6 months in prison due to petitions from church members requesting leniency.
+Meanwhile, Shin Ok-ju is already serving a 7-year prison sentence from a prior conviction.